S1705103/Hello_World/README.md

 # Hello_World
-Nothing is ture and Everything is permitted
+//Nothing is ture and Everything is permitted
+//some of us don't get to grow old with the one we love